MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-message-extension.md

     :::image type="content" source="../assets/images/teams-toolkit-v2/create-project-programming-languages.png" alt-text="Screenshot showing how to select the programming language.":::

 1. Select a workspace folder.
-A folder will be created within your workspace folder for the project you are creating.
+A folder is created in your workspace folder for the project.

 1. Enter a suitable name for your app, like `helloworld`.
-The name of the app must consist only of alphanumeric characters.
-Press **Enter** to continue.
+Ensure that the app's name is alphanumeric.
+Select **Enter** to continue.

-   Your Teams app will be created within a few seconds.
+   Teams Toolkit creates the app in a few seconds.

 # [Command line](#tab/cli)